lucidlayer/traceform/traceform/vscode-extension/README.md

 ---

 *This extension is part of the Traceform developer toolset.
-For more information, visit [traceform.dev](https://traceform.dev)*
+For more information, visit [traceform github](https://github.com/lucidlayer/traceform)*